 2017-2018 Academic Plan Deadline has passed.

 - The Academic Plan is a contract between the student and Montclair State University.
 Students must complete all listed courses on their academic plan with no failures, withdrawals or incomplete grades to stay eligible for financial aid.
 If a student does not follow the plan, their spring financial aid will be cancelled and they lose all aid eligibility for the rest of the academic year, including the summer term.

 - If a student’s schedule changes in any way, they must file a revised academic plan with their advisor and submit it to the Office of Student Financial Aid by the end of the add/drop period.

 - Academic plans are only for one academic year.
 Students who require additional time or coursework to regain standards may have to file a SAP Appeal, subject to committee review, the following year.

 Students who are given denied SAP appeal decisions may stay enrolled in the next semester, but must finance the semester without federal, state, and/or institutional aid.
 Other payment options include:

-- Out-of-pocket payment – Visit the Office of Student Accounts website for information on accepted payment methods, deadlines, monthly payment plans, and more.
+- Out-of-pocket payment – Visit the Office of Student Accounts website for information on accepted payment methods, deadlines, monthly payment plans and more.

 - Private educational loan – Students can apply with a credit-worthy cosigner or by themselves if they have established good credit history.
-Elmselect.com contains a list of lenders for your consideration.
+The ELMselect website contains a list of lenders for your consideration.
 Once on the website, indicate you are a Montclair State University student (undergraduate or graduate), then use the ‘Sort & Filter’ feature on the left-hand side to select ‘Satisfactory Academic Progress: Not Required’.
 Students are also able to borrow from a student loan lender not on the ELM list.
 It is vital to check each lender’s requirements to make sure they will allow a student not meeting SAP to borrow a loan with them.